cysouw/diathesis/text/c01_introduction.md

 c.
 Ich arbeite daran, dass das Buch fertig wird.
 :::

 Under this approach, there are a few lexical roles that appear to be very widespread, up to the point of seemingly being universally applicable to all verbs.
 If that would be the case, then it would defeat the idea of lexeme-specific roles.
 However, on closer inspection my impression is that there are no roles that apply to all verbs.
-The closest contender is, arguably, the role of causer, which can be introduced to almost any German verb by using the *lassen + Infinitiv* diathesis [@Next], see [@sec:infinitive-lassen-causative].
-However, there is a small group of verbs that do not allow for this diathesis, like *gefallen* 'to like' [@NNext].
+The closest contender is, arguably, the role of causer, which can be introduced to almost any German verb by using the *lassen + Infinitiv* diathesis [@next], see [@sec:infinitive-lassen-causative].
+However, there is a small group of verbs that do not allow for this diathesis, like *gefallen* 'to like' [@nnext].
 This shows that even virtually universal roles are still lexically determined.

 :::ex
 a.
 Der Student arbeitet an einer Aufgabe.